top of page

 • MANTIS (Mobile Assault and Nonlinear Tactical Insertion Specialists) assault cells are generally more heavily armored and equipped for close-quarter battle.
 These teams are made up of elite soldiers and deployed as shock troops when enemy forces are heavily entrenched or fortified.

-Councillor Guard
+Councilor Guard

 Elite military divisions stationed within the Confederate core worlds for the security of the Governing Council and other vital political entities and installations, the Councillor Guard are composed largely of Tactical Corps veterans and have undergone radical reconditioning to ensure their loyalty to the Confederate institution.
 These units include task forces of advanced warships that occasionally work in tandem with core world PSC forces.